 Smooth the Joint

-- Wet your finger with either alcohol (for silicone caulk) or water (with latex... caulk).
-Also dampen part of a rag with water or alcohol, as appropriate.
+Wet your finger with either rubbing alcohol (for silicone caulk) or water (for latex caulk).
+Also, dampen a corner of a cloth rag with either water or alcohol, as appropriate.
 The alcohol or water will serve as a lubricant and thinning agent as you smooth the joint.

 Using light pressure, smooth the caulk joint, working from one end to the other.
 As your finger becomes laden with excess caulk, wipe it off with the dampened rag and rewet your finger.
 Continue the smoothing process until the entire taped section you're working on is finished.

 Remove the Tape

 Immediately remove the blue painter's tape used to mask the joint.
-Remove the tape away slowly and pull it away from the joint at an angle, not toward the joint.
+Remove the tape away slowly, and pull it away from the joint at an angle, not toward the joint.
 Take care not to allow wet caulk from the tape to get onto surrounding areas